ECCC-ASTD-MRD/MIDAS-src/tools/midas_scripts/README.md

 ## Running MIDAS as a stand alone program

-The scripts `midas.prepare_workdir` and `midas.submit_program` can be used to prepare a working directory:
+The scripts `midas.prepare_workdir` and `midas.copy_workdir` can be used to prepare a working directory:
   * `midas.prepare_workdir`: This script prepares a working directory using inputs from `cmcarc` archives or a directory for a fixed MPI topology.
 The last point is essential because the options will be prepared for that MPI topology.
-  * `midas.copy_workdir`: That script copies a working directory already created by another execution of MIDAS.
+  * `midas.copy_workdir`: That script copies a working directory already created by another execution of MIDAS with the goal of reproducing the execution in a stand-alone execution.
 This is very useful to debug MIDAS programs reported in a maestro suite for example.

 Then, the script `midas.submit_program` is used run a MIDAS program as a stand-alone execution using the working directory prepared by